 A Missed Opportunity at North Anna

 While at Spotsylvania, Grant decided to place his army between Lee and Richmond.
-He would yet again try to get around Lee’s right flank.
-That’s his intention, to get beyond Lee and perhaps get the closer track toward Richmond.
+He would yet again try to get around Lee’s right flank—to get beyond Lee and perhaps get the closer track toward Richmond.

 But Lee once again anticipated what Grant was going to do and took up a position behind the North Anna River, not many miles south of the Spotsylvania battlefield.
 He secured, by taking up that position, a crucial rail junction at Hanover, where the Virginia Central Railroad came in just north of Richmond.

 The Confederate line was in the form of a big inverted V, with the apex resting nearly on the North Anna River and then the flanks falling back to the southeast and the southwest.
-Confederates erected very strong entrenchments there.
-Grant moved up opposite Lee and, over the period between May 23 and May 25, managed to place the Army of the Potomac in a very awkward position.
+Confederates erected incredibly strong entrenchments there.
+Grant moved up opposite Lee and, over the period between May 23 and May 25, managed to place the Army of the Potomac in an awkward position.
 He had different parts of the Army of the Potomac south of the river and north of the river.
-That’s a terrible position and one that made both ends of Grant’s line vulnerable—not very good generalship on Grant’s part—but the Confederates could not take advantage of it because, for the one time in the war, Robert E. Lee was incapacitated by illness.
+That’s a terrible position and one that made both ends of Grant’s line vulnerable—poor generalship on Grant’s part—but the Confederates could not take advantage of it because, for the one time in the war, Robert E. Lee was incapacitated by illness.

-Lee knew that Grant was vulnerable, but he was literally confined to his cot and could not get up and command the army.
+Lee knew that Grant was vulnerable, but he was physically confined to his cot and could not get up and command the army.
 And the fact that his subordinates were not trustworthy in his view or were unknown quantities meant that Lee was not willing to entrust a major tactical offensive to any of them.
-If Jackson had been there, he would have given it to Jackson.
+If Stonewall Jackson had been there, he would have given it to Jackson.
 If Longstreet had been there, he would have allowed Longstreet to do it.
-But the fact was he didn’t have anyone on whom he could rely, and this great potential opportunity for the Army of Northern Virginia passed in late May.
+The fact was, he didn’t have anyone on whom he could rely, and this great potential opportunity for the Army of Northern Virginia passed in late May.
 Grant eventually disengaged and moved on southward once again.

 Learn more about which side had the edge in strategic and political leadership